chef-boneyard/delivery-truck/README.md

 ### quality
 The `quality` phase can execute integration/functional tests that are appropriate for your cookbook.
 Currently, we support running [Test Kitchen](http://kitchen.ci) using the [kitchen-ec2 driver](https://github.com/test-kitchen/kitchen-ec2).

-In order to enable this functionality, perform the following prerequisites:
+In order to enable this functionality, perform the following prerequisite steps:

 * Add the following items to the appropriate data bag as specified in the [Handling Secrets](#handling-secrets-alpha) section